![]() |

 given, show a list of all note objects and the objects they annotate (in the

-the object already has notes (use -f to overwrite existing notes).
+Abort if the object already has notes (use -f to overwrite existing

-However, if you’re using add interactively (using an editor to
+notes).
+However, if you’re using add interactively (using an

-supply the notes contents), then - instead of aborting - the existing notes
+editor to supply the notes contents), then - instead of aborting - the

 copy Copy the notes for the first object onto the second

 In --stdin mode, take lines in the format <from-object> SP <to-object> [ SP <rest> ] LF on standard input, and copy the notes from each <from-object> to its corresponding <to-object>.
-(The optional <rest> is ignored so that the command can read the input given to the post-rewrite hook.) append Append to the notes of an existing object (defaults to
+(The optional <rest> is ignored so that the command can read the input given to the post-rewrite hook.) --stdin cannot be combined with object names given on the command line. append Append new message(s) given by -m or -F

 edit Edit the notes for a given object (defaults to